Repository of University of Nova Gorica

 Title:Determination of organochlorine pesticides adsorbed on plastic pellets

-Authors:ID Pflieger, Marilyne, University of Nova Gorica (Author of abstract)
+Authors:ID Pflieger, Marilyne, University of Nova Gorica (Author of resume)

 Files: This document has no files that are freely available to the public.
 This document may have a physical copy in the library of the organization, check the status via COBISS.
 Link is opened in a new window